-Swedish teen climate activist leads protest near UN
+Swedish teen climate activist Greta Thunberg leads protest near UN

-NEW YORK (AP) — Teen climate activist Greta Thunberg (TOON’-berg) is drawing crowds on land after her two-week sail across the Atlantic.
+NEW YORK (AP) — Teen climate activist Greta Thunberg is drawing crowds on land after her two-week sail across the Atlantic.

 The 16-year-old Swedish girl led a protest march on Friday in front of the United Nations.